 Answer from Marisa, SPHR:

 Marisa has experience working in a wide variety of HR areas, including payroll, staffing, and training.
 Having supported HR functions in various industries, Marisa is able to apply her knowledge to each client’s particular situation.
 Marisa earned her B.S. in Business Administration and Communications from the University of Oregon.
-She loves watching sports, volunteering and spending time with her two dogs.
+She loves movies, trying new restaurants, traveling, volunteering, and spending time with her three dogs.